Skip to content

 Last updated April 2026

-Langhorne and the surrounding Middletown Township area sit in central Bucks County with roughly 1,600 borough residents and thousands more in the township.
-The community blends historic homes with newer developments - classic Bucks County.
-You're about 15 minutes from our Bristol office.
+Langhorne and the surrounding Middletown Township area sit in lower Bucks County, with roughly 1,600 borough residents and thousands more in the township.
+The community blends historic homes with newer developments, classic Bucks County.
+You are about 15 minutes from our Bristol office.
 Many Langhorne properties have been in families for decades, which means deed issues, unclear title histories, and multi-generational ownership questions often come up during estate planning.

 Estate Planning with Property Complications

 Langhorne homes are often older or have complex ownership histories.
 A property might be titled in an elderly relative's name only, with no clear plan for who inherits it.
-Or it might have a deed recorded 50 years ago that doesn't match current boundaries.
-These issues don't fix themselves - they cause problems when the owner passes and the estate needs to transfer the property to heirs.
+Or it might have a deed recorded 50 years ago that does not match current boundaries.
+These issues do not fix themselves.
+They cause problems when the owner passes and the estate needs to transfer the property to heirs.

 We recommend doing a deed review as part of estate planning if your property might have any title questions.
 A quiet title action can clear things up before death creates a crisis.
 If your property is in good order, a basic will or revocable trust ensures it passes smoothly.
 Either way, we start with the property and work backwards to the right estate plan.
-See our estate plan review checklist to make sure you've covered all the key items.
+See our estate plan review checklist to cover all the key items.

 Powers of Attorney and End-of-Life Planning

 Powers of attorney are critical in Langhorne, where many residents are in their 60s, 70s, and beyond.
-If you become incapacitated and don't have a power of attorney in place, your family might need to go to court to get authority over your finances and property.
+If you become incapacitated and do not have a power of attorney in place, your family might need to go to court to get authority over your finances and property.
 That costs thousands and takes months.
-A power of attorney gives your chosen agent the ability to act immediately if you can't.
+A power of attorney gives your chosen agent the ability to act immediately if you cannot.

-We also recommend a healthcare power of attorney and living will - documents that tell your family and doctors what you want if you're terminally ill or permanently unconscious.
+We also recommend a healthcare power of attorney and living will, documents that tell your family and doctors what you want if you are terminally ill or permanently unconscious.
 These are separate from financial powers of attorney and cover different decisions.

 Probate in Bucks County

-For wills, powers of attorney, or help with property deed issues, call Ballow & Lynde at 215-949-0888.
-We serve Langhorne and central Bucks County.
+For wills, powers of attorney, or help with property deed issues, call Ballow & Lynde PLLC at 215-949-0888.
+We serve Langhorne and lower Bucks County.

 Ready to Discuss Your Situation?